What’s the difference between legal separation and divorce?

 This blog will focus on the difference between a legal separation (judicial separation) and divorce dissolution.

 The only difference is that you’re unable to submit your petition online, as with the divorce process via the government portal.
-If you wish to divorce after you have separated you will have to submit a divorce petition (the same document again) and pay an additional court fee of £593.
+If you wish to divorce after you have separated you will have to submit a divorce application, previously called the divorce petition, (the same document again) and pay an additional court fee of £593.
 If you would like more information on the cost of divorce, read our guide on how to keep the cost of divorce down.

 There are, however, some special reasons that may influence why you wish to legally separate: